translate/amagama/README.txt

 amaGama implements the same protocol as tmserver, and can be used with Virtaal's remotetm plugin.

-in Virtaal under edit->preferences->plugins->Translation Memory->configure
+In Virtaal go to edit->preferences->plugins->Translation Memory->configure
-make sure the remote server plugin is enabled then close virtaal.
+to make sure the remote server plugin is enabled and then close Virtaal.

-edit ~/.virtaal/tm.ini and make sure there is a remotetm section that looks like this
+Edit ~/.virtaal/tm.ini and make sure there is a remotetm section that looks like this

 [remotetm]
 host = localhost
 port = 8888

-run Virtaal again you should start seeing results from amaGama (they will be marked as coming from remotetm)
+Run Virtaal again.
+You should start seeing results from amaGama (they will be marked as coming from remotetm).

 TODO